dankomiocevic/mulifs/README.md

 This project is currently under development and it is not ready to use yet.
 The basic functionality is ready but some work needs to be done, including:

-* Enable playlists directory to rename playlists and files.
-* Enable playlists directory to delete playlists and files.
 * Finish testing situations.
 * Enable drop directory to receive full directories and not only files.
 * Test and test!